rubensocj/viscomodule/README.md

 ## Installation

-You can download this source code and simply run the [viscomodule](viscomodule.py)file.
+You can download this source code and simply run the [viscomodule](viscomodule.py) file.

 ## Example